 Updates on the NYSCF Community’s Fight Against COVID-19News

 We are proud of our scientists and Innovator community who are hard at work developing solutions for those impacted by COVID-19.
-This ranges from better detecting the SARS-CoV-2 virus that causes the COVID-19 disease, to developing effective treatments and vaccines, to protecting healthcare workers on the front lines.
+This ranges from better diagnosing the SARS-CoV-2 viral infection that causes the COVID-19 disease, to developing effective treatments and vaccines, to protecting healthcare workers on the front lines.
 Read below about current COVID-19 projects and check back for regular updates on this promising work.

 Latest conversation with COVID-19 experts

-Watch a panel discussion to hear from members of the NYSCF community on their promising new projects to accelerate treatments and diagnostics for COVID-19.
+Watch a panel discussion held on October 20th at the NYSCF Conference to hear from members of the NYSCF community on their promising new projects to accelerate treatments and diagnostics for COVID-19.

 NYSCF Research Institute Making Lung Cells for COVID-19 Research